RemRemRemRe/RemRemRemRe.github.io/_posts/2024-10-05-Latent Timer.md

 - `Latent Action` is processed in the order they get bound to the `UObject`

 - The tick group of a `Latent Action` could be controlled by specifying a ticking object within the target tick group.
-And it support tick dependency with no efforts!
+And it support specifying tick dependency with no efforts!

 - Support delay in frames!
 Which doesn't likely to exist in `TimerManager`.
 Two helper struct: `FTimerParameterHelper_Time`, `FTimerParameterHelper_Frame`, one API: `Rem::Latent::SetTimer`